iai-group/arXivDigest/sample/README.md

 The system has several stages of execution:
 - First makes sure an Elasticsearch index with the correct mappings exist.
 If not it will be created.
 - Then it queries the arXivDigest API for articles to add to the index.
-These are the articles that will be recommended later.
+These are the articles that will be candidate recommendations later.
 - Next the system queries the arXivDigest API for user information.
-This is the information which the system bases its recommendations on.
+This is the information which the system bases its personalized recommendations on.
-- For each user the system queries the index for recommendations are made, currently only the user's keywords are used to search the Elastic search index for the best matching articles.
+- The system then creates personalized recommendations for each user, currently the recommendations are created by searching the Elasticsearch index with the users keywords for the best matching articles.
 - Finally the articles found for each user are submitted to the arXivDigest API as recommendations.

 ## Usage